Planning a wedding is exciting – but SO overwhelming! I’ve been there, so I totally get it!

-Not only am I here to photograph the first day of your marriage, but I’m here guide you to help make your wedding day visions come to life.
+Not only am I here to photograph the first day of your marriage, but I’m here to guide you and to help make your wedding day visions come to life.
 I’ll help you design a timeline that fits your wedding like the perfect pair of jeans and coach you through your wedding jitters.

 I’m here to make this planning experience a breeze for you!
 Click through my blog to find tons of resources blog that will help you with the planning decisions, ensuring that your photography is all that you’re hoping it will be, plus allowing you a bit more time to focus on being engaged.

 Things I Love

 I’m married to an incredibly supportive guy.
 Even after nearly 15 years together, I still get butterflies and feel special when I wear his t-shirts.